 Incline Village, Nevada

-Sierra Nevada College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Sierra Nevada College is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Hanover, New Hampshire

-Dartmouth College is accredited by the New England Association of Schools and Colleges (NEASC).
+Dartmouth College is regionally accredited by the New England Commission of Higher Education (NECHE).

 Princeton, New Jersey

 Established in 1746, Princeton University represents the country's fourth-oldest university, transitioning from the colonial era to the modern age.
 The university enrolls more than 8,000 students while maintaining a student-to-faculty ratio of just 5-to-1.
 Princeton boasts 76% tenured doctoral faculty.

 Students can choose from more than 50 undergraduate programs, 18 master's degrees, and 40 doctoral degrees.
 Princeton hosts 36 academic departments, including engineering, computer science, and health and health policy programs.
 The university also offers study-abroad and continuing education programs.

 Princeton hosts more than 300 student-led organizations and clubs on campus.
 The school also offers 37 varsity teams and more than 35 recreational sports clubs.
 Princeton's undergraduate population is equally divided between men and women.